Transfer of Undertakings (Protection of Employment) Regulations 2006: Purpose

 These obligations of protection are placed on the transferring companies both before, during and after the transfer.
 The obligations are relieved if there is an "economic, technical or organisational" reason for the cessation of employment (Regulation 7(1)(b)), or alteration to employees terms and conditions (Regulation 4(4)(b)).

 This does not apply to transfers which go merely through the sale of a company's shares (a "share sale").
 When that happens, because the employer (i.e. the original company) remains the same legal entity, all contractual obligations stay the same.
 The directive and regulations apply to other forms of transfer, through the sale of physical assets and leases.
 The regulations also apply in some cases for work transferred to contractors.
 This protected contract terms for workers include hours of work, pay, length of service and so on, but pension entitlement is excluded.

+In Ireland, TUPE can apply in an outsourcing, insourcing or on changeover of contractors, where the transferring services retain their identity post-transfer.
+Importantly, however, TUPE will not automatically apply in these circumstances.